Can I See a Chiropractor After an Epidural?

 The value of chiropractic care after the epidural is to assist in moving the injected steroid material along the nerve root and reduce intradiscal pressure in the disc.
 After the injection begins to show a positive effect, the chiropractic adjustments improve the biomechanics and dysfunction of the area.
 The doctors at Coon Rapids Chiropractic Office utilize flexion/distraction adjustments for the care and treatment of post epidural injection.

 - Cervical – Dr. Jim Brandt has published a case study in a peer reviewed, indexed open access journal.
-The case study includes disc herniation and arm pain.
+The case study includes successful treatment of disc herniation with arm pain.

 - Thoracic – Middle back pain that may have pain radiating along the course of a rib toward the sternum or breast bone.

 - Lumbar – Dr. Jim Brandt presented a case study at a national symposium on lumbar disc herniation and spondylolisthesis.
-Dr. Brandt’s presentation can be accessed by the spondylolisthesis link.
-The case study is listed as “Pain from Spondylolisthesis and Disc Herniation in a 37 year old Female Relieved with Cox Technic”.
+The case study title is “Pain from Spondylolisthesis and Disc Herniation in a 37 year old Female Relieved with Cox Technic”.

 Repairing the Injured Disc